matthieugomez/AiyagariContinuousTime.jl/README.md

 The package solve kolmogorov forward equation on a grid.
 Given a grid `x`, the vectors `μ, σ, δ, ψ`, the function returns `g` such that `0 = -∂_X(μ(x)g(x)) + 0.5 * ∂_X^2(σ^2(x)g(x)) + δ (ψ - 1)`
+ The function outputs a vector `g` such that `Σ g = 1.0` (i.e. `g` is the product of the pdf and `Δx`).
 The grid is potentially non-uniform.
-The function outputs a vector `g` such that `Σ g = 1.0` (i.e. `g` is the product of the pdf and `Δx`)
+It is assumed that the process is reflected at the boundaries of the grid.

-In the simple case of a power law distribution
+As an example, let's compute the stationary distribution of a brownian motion with negative drift:
 ```julia
 using HJBFiniteDifference
 x = logspace(-2, 3, 100)